jmjatlanta/bitshares-core-wiki/How-we-use-version-control.md

 - `graphene/bugfix-123`  : Non-HF Commits which fix a specific local bug.
 - `graphene/cleanup-123` : Non-HF Commits which refactor, neaten, or fix architectural issues.
 May be semantically equivalent.
 - `graphene/feature-123` : Possibly-HF Commits which don't fit well in the above categories.
 The issue should describe exactly what it does.

+### Non-issue branches

+Some changes are so minor as to not require an issue, e.g. changes to logging.
+These should still be done against `stable` where possible (or the earliest commit they depend on, where not possible) and merged.
+In practice you may develop such patches against `master` or one of the chain branches; then rebase against `stable` before pushing.

+- `graphene/log-blackswan` : Changes to logging of something (in this case, black swan).

 ## Policies